GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: Preliminary

-Low-rank adaption (LoRA)~\cite{lora} is a widely used parameter-efficient fine-tuning (PEFT) technique in pre-trained large language models (LLMs).
+Low-rank adaptation (LoRA)~\citep{lora} is a widely used parameter-efficient fine-tuning (PEFT) technique in pre-trained LLMs.
 LoRA adopts a low-rank decomposition technique to update the parameters of the decomposed parameter matrix to learn the data distribution of the specific downstream task.
 It works on the feed-forward layer (FFN layer) in a transformer block of LLMs.
 For a linear layer in FFN represented as $\mathbf{h}=\mathbf{W}\mathbf{x}$, the update of the decomposed parameter matrix of LoRA is defined as: